-Bank failures in the first half of 2023 and related negative media attention have generated significant market trading volatility among publicly traded bank holding companies like the Company and, in particular, regional and community banks like the Bank.
+Bank failures in the first half of 2023 and related negative media attention generated significant market trading volatility among publicly traded bank holding companies like the Company and, in particular, regional and community banks like the Bank.
 These developments have negatively impacted customer confidence in regional and community banks, which could prompt customers to transfer their deposits to larger financial institutions.
 Further, competition for deposits has increased in recent periods, and the cost of funding has similarly increased, putting pressure on our net interest margin.
-If we were required to sell a portion of our securities portfolio to address liquidity needs, we may incur losses as a result of the negative impact of rising interest rates on the value of our securities portfolio, which could negatively affect our earnings and our capital.
+If we were required to sell a portion of our securities portfolio to address liquidity needs, we may incur losses as a result of the negative impact of elevated interest rates on the value of our securities portfolio, which could negatively affect our earnings and our capital.
 If we were required to raise additional capital in the current environment, any such capital raise may be on unfavorable terms, thereby negatively impacting book value and profitability.
 While we have taken actions to increase our funding, there is no guarantee that such actions will be successful or sufficient in the event of sudden liquidity needs.

-We also anticipate increased regulatory scrutiny - in the course of routine examinations and otherwise - and new regulations directed towards banks similar to our size, designed to address the negative developments in the banking industry in 2023, all of which may increase our costs of doing business and reduce our profitability.
+We also anticipate continued regulatory scrutiny - in the course of routine examinations and otherwise - and we may be subject to new regulations directed towards banks similar to our size, all of which may increase our costs of doing business and reduce our profitability.
 Among other things, there is an increased focus by both regulators and investors on deposit composition, the level of uninsured deposits, losses embedded in the held-to-maturity portion of our securities portfolio, contingent liquidity, CRE composition and concentration, capital position and our general oversight and internal control structures regarding the foregoing.
 As a result, the Bank could continue to face increased scrutiny or be viewed as higher risk by regulators and the investor community.

-Rising interest rates have decreased the value of a portion of the Company's securities portfolio, and the Company would realize losses if it were required to sell such securities to meet liquidity needs.
+Elevated interest rates have decreased the value of a portion of the Company's securities portfolio, and the Company would realize losses if it were required to sell such securities to meet liquidity needs.

-As a result of inflationary pressures and the resulting rapid increases in interest rates in 2022 and the first half of 2023, the fair value of our securities classified as available for sale and held-to-maturity has declined.
+As a result of inflationary pressures and elevated interest rates over the past two years, the fair value of our securities classified as available for sale and held-to-maturity has declined.
 This has resulted in unrealized losses on AFS securities embedded in other comprehensive income as a part of shareholders' equity.
 If the Company were required to sell such securities to meet liquidity needs, including in the event of deposit outflows or slower deposit growth, it may incur losses, which could impair the Company's capital, financial condition, and results of operations and require the Company to raise additional capital on unfavorable terms, thereby negatively impacting its profitability.
 While the Company has taken actions to maximize its funding sources, there is no guarantee that such actions will be successful or sufficient in the event of sudden liquidity needs.